PabloArroyo2002/portfolio/README.md

 - Designed a fluid impeller and casing for metal and polymer SLS manufacturing, navigating the challenge of uncertain achievable tolerances.
 Created **engineering drawings** for the impeller and casings.
 Achieved the lowest leakage of all six teams in the class and avoided near-critical operation.
 Used **CFD** to create an estimate of pressures and velocities for each impeller.
 Used a **data acquisition system** to characterize the pump and measure displacement near the critical speed of a rotor system.

 ![Pump Assembly]({{ "/assets/pump-assembly-4.jpg" | relative_url }})
+**Tight Seals:** Despite the need for pipes to reduce the fluids spilling on the table, the use of off-the-shelf O-rings against machined surfaces kept leaks at a minimum.
+Thrust created by the pressure rise around the impellers was substantial and hurt the alignment of the axle relative to the pump casings, causing more leaks than expected.
+The ball bearings on the far right of the axle served to resist this thrust, but did not negate the torque created around each of the feet on which the pump casings were mounted.

 ![Impeller CFD]({{ "/assets/impeller-cfd.png" | relative_url }})
+**CFD Modeling:** The force of fluid pushing against blades in impellers cannot be ignored; however, the drops in pressure near the inlet cause cavitation that affects performance much more than any deflection of the blades.
+CFD failed to capture this effectively because it failed to converge for cavitating cases.

 ![Rotordynamics Test]({{ "/assets/rotordynamics-lab-1.jpg" | relative_url }})
+**Safety Margin:** Laser-based measurements showed no concerning increases in whirl amplitude as the motor approached 3500 rpm.
+These velocity sweeps did reveal the importance of lubrication on seals and journal bearings, as one of the journal bearings seized due to thermal expansion.
+Heating was visible through the use of an infrared camera, although an infrared thermometer could have revealed the same phenomenon at a lower resolution.

 ![Impeller Photograph]({{ "/assets/am-impeller.png" | relative_url }})
+**Early Development:** Initial trials of the additively manufactured water impeller revealed poor efficiency, although not drastically different from the baseline impeller.
+Although not understood at the time, later use of transparent pipes would reveal that cavitation was likely occurring even below 1500 rpm.
+During final trials, the blade count of 6 created much less cavitation than other designs with more blades, allowing for higher efficiency at high rpms, albeit only in relative terms.

 ### Satellite Design and Analysis
 - Designed a fictional probe mission to Europa.
 Ensured the satellite packaging could fit within a Falcon Heavy fairing and survive the vibrational environment of takeoff.
 Reduced cantilevers and selected composites where appropriate to eliminate dangerous vibrational modes using **SolidWorks FEA** tools.